 - Confirmed that the Company’s deficit treatment methodology in the Policyholders account is in congruence with the SSB guidelines

-- Reviewed the documents to ensure surplus in the insurance account is distributed to Policyholders as per the directives of the Saudi Arabian Monetary Agency (SAMA) and the SSB guidelines.
+- Reviewed the documents to ensure surplus in the insurance account is distributed to Policyholders as per the directives of the Insurance Authority (IA) and the SSB guidelines.

 - Checked the risks covered by the Company are approved by the SSB and are in accord with the Shari’a standards.

 - Checked the reinsurance operations and its status of implementation in light of SSB guidelines.